shakebugs/shake-docs/docs/ios/user-feedback/invoke.md

 </TabItem>
 </Tabs>

-When Shake is invoked with the `SHKShowOptionNew`, app screenshot and automatic video recording are automatically attached and visible in the attached files section of the UI.
+If an [auto screenshot](/ios/configuration-and-data/auto-screenshot.md) and [auto screen recording](/ios/configuration-and-data/auto-screen-recording.md) are enabled, when you call SHKShowOptionNew they will be automatically attached to a ticket.

 If enabled, [activity history](/ios/configuration-and-data/activity-history.md), [black box](/ios/configuration-and-data/black-box.md) and all other data are also automatically attached.